 Since our inception, we have incurred significant losses on an aggregate basis.
-Our net losses were \$8.4 million and \$7.0 million for the three months ended March 31, 2022 and 2021, respectively.
-As of March 31, 2022, we had an accumulated deficit of \$253.9 million.
+Our net losses were (\$16.4) million and (\$12.7) million for the six months ended June 30, 2022 and 2021, respectively.
+As of June 30, 2022, we had an accumulated deficit of \$261.9 million.
 These losses have resulted primarily from costs incurred in connection with research and development activities, licensing and patent investment and general and administrative costs associated with our operations.
 We expect to continue to incur significant expenses and operating losses for at least the next several years.

-As a result, we will need additional financing to support our continuing operations beyond the fourth quarter of 2023.
 Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations through public or private equity offerings, collaborations and licensing arrangements, or other sources of capital.
 Adequate additional financing may not be available to us on acceptable terms, if at all.
 Market conditions are volatile and may continue to be volatile for the foreseeable future, which may limit our ability to raise capital.
 In addition, while we may seek one or more collaborators for future development of ALRN-6924 for one or more indications, we may not be able to enter into a collaboration for ALRN-6924 for such indications on suitable terms, on a timely basis or at all.
 Our failure to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategy.
 If we are unable to raise capital when needed, or on acceptable terms, we may be forced to delay, reduce and/or eliminate some or all of our clinical and drug development programs and future commercialization efforts.
 We may also be forced to take other actions that could adversely affect our business.